platformsh/platformsh-docs/src/scripts/pshconfig-generator/README.md

 # Platform.sh Configuration File Generator

 This is a simple library for generating valid and up-to-date configuration YAML files for Platform.sh written in Node.js.
-It uses the `pshregistry-helper` library to access data in a `registry.json` to generate those files.
+It accesses data in a `registry.json` to generate those files.

 ## Usage Example